HHNK embraces Zero Sign-On and MobileIron Threat Defense to support a secure work-from-home environment

 Applications Manager, HHNK

-Hoogheemraadschap Hollands Noorderkwartier (HHNK) is a water authority located in the northwest of the Netherlands.
-Headquartered in Heerhugowaard, HHNK ensures that more than 1 million inhabitants are provided with sufficient clean water by purifying sewage water, maintaining roads and bridges in suburban areas, and providing crisis management services.
-In addition, the surrounding municipalities support risk management as a result of rising sea levels and changing weather conditions in areas below sea level.
-By monitoring more than 1,400 kilometers of dikes and dunes along the coastline and lakes, HHNK also helps to prevent flooding.
+Hoogheemraadschap Hollands Noorderkwartier (HHNK) is a water authority headquartered in Heerhugowaard, Netherlands.
+HHNK ensures clean municipal water and safe waterways for more than one million people by providing sewage purification, road and bridge maintenance, and water crisis management.
+HHNK also helps municipalities in low-lying areas mitigate the risks of rising sea levels and changing weather conditions.
+By monitoring more than 1,400 kilometers of dikes and dunes along the coastline and lakes, HHNK helps to prevent flooding in these areas.

 MobileIron helps “open up the world of apps for our people”

 In addition to eliminating the risk of passwords and protecting critical apps and data from mobile threats, HHNK has transformed operations through innovative mobile apps and services.
 Today, field workers have all of the information and apps they need to monitor water quality and safety on their mobile devices, which have completely replaced time-consuming paperwork and manual data entry.

 HHNK deploys multiple apps through MobileIron Apps@Work and secures them with MobileIron Tunnel.
 With these apps, HHNK employees can submit and update infrastructure maintenance requests.
 Employees can take pictures of a particular issue, such as a pothole in the road, and send a work request directly to a third-party maintenance crew.
 Before mobile, the worker would have to drive back to the office to submit the work order, make phone calls, and fill out additional paperwork to update the request.
 Using these kinds of innovative maintenance apps, HHNK helps streamline fieldwork by allowing employees to access and update current files and assignments for case management and water inspections across the region.